romi/romi-robots-docs/docs/Scanner/developer/git_docReview.md

 mkdocs serve #serve the docs website on the local server
 ```
 You can view the display, test the links, etc...
+You can also create a new branch from it to modify it.

-## make your review on GitHub web interface
+### 9. make your review on GitHub web interface
 comment the PR, file by file.
 Point to issues if any.